imshii/discordpy_bot/README.md

-Discord bot made by imshy
+Discord bot made by imshy, thanks for supporting this :)

 needed libraries:
     discord.py